 By focusing on the community that you know well, it strengthens the voice of the people.
 There is a lot of uncertainty when it comes to federal legalization and what that could look like.
 In my experience, focusing on that piece of legality can create a lot of anxiety and unnecessary fear around what’s happening RIGHT NOW.
 This is a big year for policy statewide, and keeping the focus on what is important for a local ordinance to reflect clarity and intention moving forward.
 First as a county, second as a state, and last on a federal level.
 For patients or those curious about policy; stay up to date on your local county ordinances.
 Many counties are holding informational workshops to move forward in a good way.
 If you’re in Nevada County, Truckee’s third Cannabis workshop is next month.
 This is a great opportunity to voice any fears, hear from cannabis professionals around the subject, and get feedback from local policy creators.
 Your local ordinances are the most accurate for how policy change affects you and your family.
 For cultivators and business owners; stick with it!
 Be a voice for your local growers’ alliance, show up and be a source for information, and ease into any transitions you’re currently going through in adapting to new policies.
 Have faith in the plant and your connection to it, it will certainly guide the way.

 Education Is Key

-We will absolutely go more in depth on this subject in the upcoming weeks.
-This is in my opinion the most important element of letting go of fear.
-First there needs to be openness to receiving information that may be contradictory to what you have believed up until this point.
-A good practice around this is trading judgement for curiosity.
+We will absolutely go more in-depth on this subject in the upcoming weeks.
+This is, in my opinion, the most important element of letting go of fear.
+First, there needs to be openness to receiving information that may be contradictory to what you have believed up until this point.
+Good practice around this is the trading judgment for curiosity.
 Curiosity doesn’t mean that you’re folding and your views and opinions don’t matter, it just allows for conversation and perhaps a shift in perspective to occur.